Jolomi-Tosanwumi/MyHamoyeQuizes/README.md

 # MyHamoyeStageAQuiz
-This is Jolomi Tosanwumi's Hamoye Data Science Internship Stage A Quiz Code Solution.
+JolomiHamoyeStageAQuiz.ipynb is Jolomi Tosanwumi's Code Solution for the Hamoye Data Science Internship Stage A Quiz JolomiHamoyeStageBQuiz.ipynb is Jolomi Tosanwumi's Code Solution for the Hamoye Data Science Internship Stage B Quiz